The End of Time (Doctor Who): Continuity

 At the start of "Part One" the Doctor explains his delay to Ood Sigma.
-Among his various adventures, he mentions having married "Good Queen Bess" and refers to her nickname, 'The Virgin Queen'.
-At the end of "The Shakespeare Code" Queen Elizabeth appears infuriated at seeing the Doctor, calling him her sworn enemy; he does not recall meeting her and presumes he will meet her in his future, which eventually happens in "The Day of the Doctor".
+Among his various adventures, he mentions having married "Good Queen Bess" which eventually happens in "The Day of the Doctor".

 One of the two dissident Time Lords, described as "The Woman" in the credits, visits Wilfred on several occasions, appearing and disappearing in unexplained ways.
 When she lowers her arms to stare at the Tenth Doctor he appears to recognise her, but when later asked by Wilfred about her identity, the Doctor evades the question.
-British newspapers The Daily Telegraph identified the character as the Doctor's mother as early as April 2009.
-The episodes' writer Russell T Davies wrote in an email to journalist Benjamin Cook, "I like leaving it open, because then you can imagine what you want.
-I think the fans will say it's Romana.
-Or even the Rani.
-Some might say that it's Susan's mother, I suppose.
+British newspapers The Daily Telegraph identified the character as the Doctor's mother as early as April 2009, with the episodes' writer Russell T Davies writing in an email to journalist Benjamin Cook, "...
 But of course it's meant to be the Doctor's mother."

 The Doctor at one point addresses the Lord President as "Rassilon", the name of the founder of Time Lord society from the classic series, although the character is only identified in the credits as "The Narrator" in part one and "Lord President" in part two.
 In the accompanying episode of Doctor Who Confidential, Davies stated that the character's name was indeed Rassilon.

 Verity Newman is played by Jessica Hynes, the same actress who played Joan Redfern, who is Verity's great-grandmother, in the episodes "Human Nature" and "The Family of Blood".
 The name "Verity Newman" is based on Doctor Who creator Sydney Newman and the show's first producer, Verity Lambert.
 Professor John Smith averred that his parents were Verity and Sydney.
 A pocket watch featured prominently in the plot of both Hynes's original episodes, and a pocket watch is featured on the cover of Newman's book.

-When the Doctor visits Captain Jack Harkness in the alien bar, the song playing in the background ("My Angel Put the Devil in Me") was sung by Tallulah in the episode "Daleks in Manhattan".
-He also informs Jack that the sailor he is eyeing is named Alonso.
-It is actually Midshipman Alonso Frame (Russell Tovey), from the Christmas special "Voyage of the Damned."

 After regenerating, the Eleventh Doctor is disappointed that he is "still not ginger", referring to the Tenth Doctor's comment "Aw, I wanted to be ginger...
 I've never been ginger!" in "The Christmas Invasion".
-This line was a source of complaint for some viewers, leading the BBC to issue a statement clarifying its intent.